Robam Moni Mekhala: Reamso

-The distinction between Ream Eyso and other yaksha (giant) character is that he possesses a magic ax and wears a decorative yaksha mask with a hamsa's tail crown.
+The distinction between Reamso and other yaksha (giant) characters is that he possesses a magic axe and wears a decorative yaksha mask with a hamsa's tail crown.

 Music and song

 The music used for most Khmer classical dance is the pinpeat, this music is also used to accompany the performance of Robam Moni Mekhala.
 This type of orchestra consists of several types of xylophones, drums, oboes, gongs, and other musical instruments.

 Similar to other dances of Royal Ballet of Cambodia, the chorus for Robam Moni Mekhala is also consists of several singers who mainly sing in the absence of music.
 The lyrics are in poetry form and are sung interspersed with the grammatical particles eu [əː], eung [əːŋ], and euy [əːj] in various patterns.

 Performance

 In propitiation ceremonies (បួងសួង, 'buong suong), Robam Moni Mekhala along other dance pieces of the Royal Ballet of Cambodia was also performed at the Silver Pagoda and Throne Hall of the Royal Palace in 1960s.
 Nowadays, venues for performances by the Royal Ballet include the Royal University of Fine Art, the Chenla Theatre and the Chaktomuk Conference Hall.

 Recently Robam Moni Mekhala was also performed in many occasions such as in the buong suong rituals in 2008 and 2019 in the Royal Palace and at the annual Bon Phum Festival.
 Robam Moni Mekhala along with other dance pieces were performed abroad as well.